 There has been substantial litigation in the sectors in which we operate regarding intellectual property rights.
-In the past, we have been sued by third parties claiming infringement of their intellectual property rights and we may be sued for infringement from time to time in the future.
-In the past, we have settled infringement litigation brought against us; however, we cannot assure you that we will be able to settle any future claims or, if we are able to settle any such claims, that the settlement will be on terms favorable to us.
+In the past, we have been sued by third parties claiming infringement of their intellectual property rights and we were able to settle such litigation.
+However, we may be sued for infringement from time to time in the future, and we cannot assure you that we will be able to settle any future claims or, if we are able to settle any such claims, that the settlement will be on terms favorable to us.
 Our broad range of technology may increase the likelihood that third parties will claim that we infringe their intellectual property rights.